Federal Benefit·🎓Education & Training

 Eligibility

-Must have served at least 90 days of active duty after 9/10/2001 (Post-9/11 GI Bill) or meet other program requirements.
+Must have served at least 90 days of active duty after 9/10/2001 (Post-9/11 GI Bill) for any benefit; 36 months of post-9/11 active duty (or 30 continuous days if discharged for service-connected disability) for the 100% benefit tier.
 Honorable discharge required.

 Covers